kmcos/kmcos/doc/source/tutorials/first_model_api.rst

 So on the command line in the same directory as the XML file you run ::

-  kmos export myfirst_kmc.xml
+  kmcos export myfirst_kmc.xml

 or alternatively if you are still on the ipython shell and don't like to quit it you can use the API hook of the command line interface like ::

-  import kmos.cli
+  import kmcos.cli
-  kmos.cli.main('export myfirst_kmc.xml')
+  kmcos.cli.main('export myfirst_kmc.xml')

 Make sure this finishes gracefully without any line